facelessuser/soupsieve/docs/src/markdown/api.md

 The custom selector feature is loosely inspired by the `css-extensions` [proposal][custom-extensions-1].
 In its current form, Soup Sieve allows assigning a complex selector to a custom pseudo-class name.
-The pseudo-class name must start with `:--` to avoid conflict with any future selectors.
+The pseudo-class name must start with `:--` to avoid conflicts with any future pseudo-classes.

 To create custom selectors, you must first instantiate a `Custom` class.
-Afterwards, custom selectors are added by calling the `register` method.
-Though not usually needed, an already added custom selector can be removed with the `deregister` method.
+Afterwards, custom selectors are added by calling the `append` method.
+Though not usually needed, an already added custom selector can be removed with the `remove` method.

-In the following example, will define our own custom selector called `#!css :--header` that will be an alias for `#!css h1, h2, h3, h4, h5, h6`.
+In the following example, we will define our own custom selector called `#!css :--header` that will be an alias for `#!css h1, h2, h3, h4, h5, h6`.

 ```py3